-The Consolidated Bank Loan has a maximum repayment term of 4 years to September 26, 2023 that may be shortened without penalty in accordance with the provisions of the debt agreement.
-Seven semi-annual installments of \$4.7 million are to be made starting on March 26, 2020, together with accrued interest.
+The Consolidated Bank Loan has a repayment term of 4 years to September 26, 2023.
+MVC may make early repayments without penalty in accordance with the provisions of the debt agreement.
+Seven semi-annual installments of \$4.7 million must be made together with accrued interest.
+The first scheduled installment was paid on March 26, 2020 and the second installment on September 28, 2020.
 A final installment of \$23.5 million plus accrued interest is to be made on September 26, 2023.
 Any prepayments made during the term of the loan will reduce the amount due on the final installment.